cloandr/cloandr/README.md

 # Hi there 👋

 Hi I'm Chloé.
-I'm a 22 yo woman working as biomedical engineering intern. 🩺 Based in DK
+I'm a 23 yo woman working as biomedical engineer. 🩺 Based in DK

-✨ I would love to be part of inspiring projects to make a difference for people with severe disease
+✨ I would love to be part of inspiring projects to make a difference for people with severe diseases and healthcare professionals

-🌱 I’m currently learning about mobile app development in Andoid Studio (Java) and UX/UI design (Adobe XD, Figma)
+🌱 I’m currently learning about:
+- Mobile app development in Andoid Studio (Java)
+- Web Technologies (JavaScript, HTML, CSS)
+- UX/UI design (Adobe XD, Figma)

 📫  Want to get in touch?
 Let's connect on Linkedin: <a href="https://www.linkedin.com/in/chloe-andriamiseza-11m22s/"><strong> Chloé Andriamiseza </strong></a>